-I really enjoy endurance sports.
+I love endurance sports.
 Primarily long-distance running and biking.

-my first marathon was at 17 and took place in Manitowoc and Two Rivers.
-I simply expanded on my normal 18 mile run.
+My first marathon was at 17 and took place in Manitowoc and Two Rivers.
+I simply expanded on my 18-mile run.
 It was a Saturday morning in the spring and I started early.
-It was not easy and i did walk about a mile of it near the end.
+It was not easy and I did walk about a mile of it near the end.
 I do not remember the time but it was over 4 hours.
 I also remember having to go to Tennis practice in the afternoon.
 That was not an easy practice.

-I decided to race in the local 50 mile ultra marathon my junior year of college.
+Training for ultras: I decided to race in the local 50-mile ultra marathon my junior year of college.
 It was at the time the largest race of its kind with about 400-500 participants.
-It was also on trails that I already trained on earn my university so it was great.
-These were my trials and i loved them.
-I first learned about this race after hiking on the trails while the race was going on and decided that i would try to run it the next year.
-It was the ice age trail 50 mile race.
+It was also on trails that I already trained on near my university.
+These were my trials and I loved them.
+I first learned about this race after hiking on the trails while the race was going on and decided that I would try to run it the next year.
+It was the Ice Age Trail 50-mile race.
 I started training my junior year by running a marathon or more each week the entire semester on Saturday mornings.
-I also did one 12 mile run each week around Wednesday, took one day off of running and one day where i swam and lifted weights.
+I also did one 12 miles run each week around Wednesday, took one day off of running and one day where I swam and lifted weights.
 I also ran one 50 mile practice around a track.
-I still have the paper i used to track laps.
-3 running and one walking over the entire 9 hours it took me.
+I still have the paper I used to track laps.
+3 running and one walk over the entire 9+ hours it took me.

 Ultra 1 Ice Age Trail 50 – 1998

-my first ultra was a lot of fun.
-I was one of the youngest runners and found out that ultra races are more popular for older runners. not 21 year olds.
-I also had plenty of training could have gone a bit faster. yes I was sore and tiered but it was not as bad as expected.
+My first official ultra was a lot of fun.
+I was one of the youngest runners and found out that ultra races are more popular for older runners, Not 21-year-olds.
+I had plenty of training could have gone a bit faster.
+Yes, I was sore and tired but it was not as bad as expected.

 I continued to run over the next summer and fall but ended up getting injured in the winter.
-Unfortunately running was such an important part of my life that i continued to run on a week knee and eventually it hurt too much.
-This was the end of my running for the forseeable future.
-Luckily i could still bike and that became one of the ways i used up my extra energy.
+Unfortunately, running was such an important part of my life that I continued to run on a weak knee and eventually it hurt too much.
+This was the end of my running for the foreseeable future.
+Luckily I could still bike and that became one of the ways I used up my extra energy.

-The next year i was fully trained with a number of 100 and 150 mile rides under my belt and a full year of training.
+The next year I was fully ready with a number of 100 and 150-mile rides under my belt and a full year of training.
 I did great and ended up tying for second place.
-I was winning must of the race but ended up with 4 flat tires and a broken bike that forced me to change from my road bike to an old mountain bike for the last 4 or so hours.
-I had a blast but was definitely disappointed with the outcome non the less.
-And i also did the entire race in a red tutu.
+I was winning most of the race but ended up with 4 flat tires and a broken bike that forced me to change from my road bike to an old mountain bike for the last 4 or so hours.
+I had a blast but was definitely disappointed with the outcome none the less.
+And I also did the entire race in a red tutu.

-It seems that after this my knee pain from the earlier bike injury came back and i had to stop long distance riding again.
+It seems that after this my knee pain from the earlier running injury came back and I had to stop long distance riding again.
 I still used my bike to get around but no more long distance rides for me.

 I moved to Colorado and fell in love with mountain biking.
 My knee had been feeling better and my good friend convinced me to get a mountain bike and give the trails a try.
 I feel in love instantly.
-I am lucky to live near a beautiful bike trail that allows me to get to the foothills near boulder colorado without getting on a street.
-How lucky am i to be this close to world-class mountain biking.
-Over the next few summers i biked hundreds of miles on these trails.
-I did do one 85 mile mountain bike ride over about 12 hours on these trails.
+I am lucky to live near a beautiful trail that allows me to get to the foothills near boulder colorado without getting on a street.
+How lucky am I to be this close to world-class mountain biking.
+Over the next few summers, I biked hundreds of miles on these trails.
+I did do an 85-mile mountain bike ride over about 12 hours on these trails.

-After the iron man i wanted to try a 100 mile run.
-In training for this i did a number of 10 to 24 hours workouts that consisted of walking, running, elliptical, biking.
+After the Ironman, I wanted to try a 100-mile run.
+In training for this, I did a number of 10 to 24 hours workouts that consisted of walking, running, elliptical and biking.
 I was not going for distance but just wanted to be moving the entire time.
-On a January winter day I decided to would try to do a 100 mile walk run but after about 35 miles my blisters were too bad to make it possible.
+On a January winter day I decided to try to do a 100-mile walk run but after about 35 miles my blisters were too bad to make it possible.
 I must have not worn the correct socks for the weather.
-I ended up turning this into a 3 day 75 mile walk/run 120 mile bike ride (outdoors in January) and 3 hour rowing machine.
-I basically went until i could not go any longer.
-About 12 hours a day for three days.
-This was much harder than the Ironman but i still did not complete my goal of a 100 mile run/walk.
-This is something i would still like to do.
+I ended up turning this into a 3-day 75-mile walk/run + 120-mile bike ride (outdoors in January on a mountain bike) and 3-hour rowing machine at the gym.
+I went until I could not go any longer.
+About 12 hours a day for three days, primarily in the cold.
+This was much harder than the Ironman but I still did not complete my goal of a 100-mile run/walk.
+This is something I would still like to do.